 - The function can have multiple arguments, separated by commas - The function can consist of only one line of code.
 It is restricted to a single expression. - It is good for short operations/data manipulations.

 An example of Lambda function can be found below.

 '''

 multi = lambda x, y : x y

 print(multi(3,4))

 print(multi("Hello",4))

+Program output:

+12

+HelloHelloHello

 '''